Barque La Demoiselle (Barque des Enfants) & L'Aurore

 Here, you can see La Demoiselle in two halves with her shrouds stretched out.
 The lines have to be extra long, which leads to tangles, but overall allows the two half build to be possible.

+The half with the rigging and sails attached goes in first.
+This makes the attaching of the second half easier to deal with.
 To the left, you can see the first half of the barque being inserted into the bottle, while its shroud lines are stretched out to the other half sitting on the table.
 The second half is then inserted while I continously pull out the shroud lines to avoid tangles and ultimatley pulling the two pieces together on their own.

 Demoiselle is in, glued together with white glue, and epoxied into her place in the sea of putty.
 You can see all the shroud lines pulled tight and taped on the outside of the bottle.
 These are glued at the turnbuckles and the excess cut off with a razor blade.